sijiawu/howmanysongs/README.md

 ## Estimation Model (the mathy part)

-We fit a **logistic curve** to your responses, for each genre you've encountered at least once.
+We fit a **logistic curve** to your responses for each genre you listen to.

 Because a logistic curve matches how recognition typically works:
 - You know nearly everything at the top